Eilean Donan Castle: Scotland's Iconic Phantom

 Reconstruction

-Between 1919 and 1932, Lieutenant Colonel John Macrae-Gilstrap rebuilt the castle based on surviving plans and folklore.
+Between 1919 and 1932, Lieutenant Colonel John Macrae-Gilstrap rebuilt the castle based on surviving plans, oral tradition, and folklore.
+The reconstruction was a labour of love that consumed much of his fortune and over a decade of his life.
 Remarkably, during restoration, workers found a concealed dungeon not shown on any plans—exactly where a local seer had predicted.
+The discovery was widely reported in the Highland press at the time and became part of the castle’s emerging mythology, suggesting that whatever inhabited the site had survived two centuries of ruin and could still make its presence known.

 The Hauntings